kdaui/posts/README.md

 kdvd.html - Goes to a website detailing the Kendrick Vs Drake beef

+2139.html - Goes to a website heavily inspired by https://kanye2049.com

 Help - Shows the "help" command

 wot - Goes to my "yourworldoftext" website